BLACK-ASH/CS-Sem-2/OPPsWithCpp/README.md

 # INDEX

 ## Practical No 1
-- Aim : Write A Program To Find Area Of Circle Using Obejct Oreinted Programming Such That The Class Circle Must Have Three Member Functions Namely : (read,compute,display)
+- Aim : Write A Program To Find Area Of Circle Using Obejct Oreinted Programming Such That The Class Circle Must Have Three Member Functions Namely : (read,compute,display).
 - Date : 01/01/2025

 ## Practical No 2
-- Aim : Program Based On Branching And Looping Statement Using Class
+- Aim : Program Based On Branching And Looping Statement Using Class.
 - Date : 09/01/2025

 ## Practical No 3
-- Aim :
+- Aim : Write A Program To Print 2x2 Matrices And Array String Function.
-- Date :
+- Date : 16/10/2025

 ## Practical No 4
 - Aim :